 Brown dog tick - Brown dog ticks can be found throughout the eastern United States and in some parts of the west, but are more likely to inhabit warm environments in the southern part of the country.
 They are a reddish brown color and are approximately 1/8 of an inch in length if they haven't taken a blood-meal and up to a 1/2 inch in length if they have fed.
 Canines are their preferred host.

-Lone star tick - Of the three species, this is the one that is least likely to come into contact with people living in Tennessee.
-They are about 1/8 of an inch in length and brown in color; the females have a white spot in the middle of her back.
+Lone star tick - Of the three species, the lone star tick is the least likely to come into contact with people living in Tennessee.
+They are about 1/8 of an inch in length and brown in color; the females have a white spot in the middle of their backs.
 They are most active from April through July.

 American dog tick - These ticks are most active in the spring, summer and fall.
-They live along wooded paths, in parks and farm pastures.
-The American dog tick prefers to use dogs, medium sized mammals and humans as hosts and can spread Rocky Mountain spotted fever to people.
-They are reddish brown in color with white or yellow markings; males are about 1/8 of an inch in length and females are a bit larger and can grow up to ½ inch in length when engorged.
+They live in parks, along wooded paths, and in farm pastures.
+The American dog tick prefers to use dogs, medium sized mammals, and humans as hosts and can spread Rocky Mountain spotted fever to people.
+They are reddish brown in color with white or yellow markings.
+Males are about 1/8 of an inch in length and females are a bit larger and can grow up to ½ inch in length when fully engorged.

 Are ticks dangerous?